• About

 As well as treating patients at the Eye and Ear, A/Prof Szmulewicz is using the new ataxia tool for his work with the Northern Territory-based MJD Foundation to provide earlier diagnosis, health equity and research for Indigenous Australians.
 He said Indigenous Australians have the world’s highest rate of Machado-Joseph Disease (MJD).

 MJD is an inherited disease in the spinocerebellar ataxias family of diseases (SCAs), also known as SCA3.
-Spinocerebellar ataxias are debilitating neurological conditions that affect coordination, balance, vision, speech and swallow.
+Spinocerebellar ataxias are debilitating neurological conditions that affect coordination, balance, vision, speech and swallowing.

 As a dominantly inherited disease, each child of a person carrying the defective gene has a 50% chance of inheriting it.
 The first cases in remote Aboriginal communities were identified in the 1990s although it was likely present 20 years earlier.